tgparton/tgp-website-resgroup/content/authors/tgp/_index.md

 user_groups:
 - Researchers
 ---
-# comment?

 I'm a third-year PhD student in the [Bio-inspired Photonics Group](https://www.ch.cam.ac.uk/group/vignolini/) at the University of Cambridge.
-My core PhD research is focussed on the self-assembly of cellulose nanocrystals as a way to produce structural colour from sustainable materials.
+My core PhD research is focussed on the [self-assembly of cellulose nanocrystals]({{< ref "res_int/index.md" >}}) as a way to produce structural colour from sustainable materials.

 one of the core themes of this work is the role of chirality (handedness).